dialex/start-testing/docs/types/test-types.md

 > **tl;dr** SUMMARY_HERE

-This is a long post so here's a table of contents to ease your navigation:
-[toc]

 > “Testing is the process of learning about a product through exploration and experimentation”
 >
 > -- [James Bach and Michael Bolton](http://www.satisfice.com/blog/archives/1509)